Interested in studying in Turku?

 On public holidays shops often have shorter/limited opening hours, the universities and UAS are closed, and public transportation follows the timetables for Sundays.

-- University of Turku’s survival guide: list of public holidays and festivities
+- University Almanac office's list of public holidays and festivities

 Further information on the celebration on Finnish festivities (this is Finland)